AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

 ## Create a tag to track conversions

 If you have a Google AdWords account, you can create a tag that tracks conversions.
-The following example shows how to use both [!DNL Google Tag Manager] and [!DNL Google Analytics] to create a tag that fires on your store's conversion _Success_"_ page.
+The following example shows how to use both [!DNL Google Tag Manager] and [!DNL Google Analytics] to create a tag that fires on your store's conversion _Success_ page.

 ### Step 1.
 Create a tag